 The "call-in" mechanism will enable the Government via the Secretary of State to review non-notified transactions for up to five years post-completion, provided it does so within six months of it becoming aware of the transaction.
 Investors may therefore wish to notify voluntarily in order to secure deal certainty if their transaction may be of interest from a national security perspective.

 A key role for the ISU will be market monitoring to ensure that deals that should have been notified are identified and called in.
 In addition, information-sharing provisions between UK public authorities (including the CMA) and other allied foreign agencies have been relaxed to allow exchanges of relevant information and intelligence to be shared.

-The mandatory notification requirement will oblige proposed acquirers of certain rights or interests (see further below) in entities operating in sensitive sectors to seek approval from the Government before completing their acquisition.
-If such a transaction were closed prior to approval, it would be legally void.
-The sectors that will require mandatory notification were the subject of a Government consultation, to which the Government's response was published on 2 March 2021.
-Together with other conditions relating to when and in relation to whom an acquisition will be notifiable, the sectors will ultimately be defined via secondary legislation.
+The mandatory notification requirement will oblige proposed acquirers of rights or interests (falling within one of the trigger events described above) in entities operating in sensitive sectors to seek approval from the Government before completing their acquisition.
+If such a transaction were to be closed prior to approval, it would be legally void.

-The sectors and activities within them that are expected to be subject to the mandatory notification regime are:
+The sectors and activities within them that will be subject to the mandatory notification regime are:

 - advanced materials;

 - critical suppliers to the government;

 - quantum technologies;